Klaim/stdcxx-privext/proposal/draft.md

 Pratically, this achieves most of the benefits of PEM, but it has some drawbacks:

-* We still leak the XHelper symbol (implementation) to the header file (interface).
+* We still leak the `XHelper` symbol (implementation) to the header file (interface).
 * All of the PEMs implemented by the helper cannot access the data members of X directly `x._i = 42` vs `_i = 42`.
-We are forced to write our private methods using C style procedural syntax instead of taking advantage of the C++ implicit `this` pointer.
+We are forced to write our private methods using C style procedural syntax and must forego the C++ implicit `this` pointer.
-* The set of PEMs are restricted to the class definition of XHelper.
-We cannot arbitrarily introduce new PEMS without modifying XHelper or creating yet another subclass of XHelper.
+* The set of PEMs are restricted to the class definition of `XHelper`.
+We cannot arbitrarily introduce new PEMS without modifying `XHelper` or creating yet another subclass of `XHelper`.
+* `XHelper` and all of it's methods cannot have internal linkage.
-* XHelper static member function signatures cannot use symbols with internal linkage unless XHelper itself resides in only one translation unit.
+* `XHelper` static member function signatures cannot use symbols with internal linkage unless `XHelper` itself resides in only one translation unit.
 * This technique is obscure and not well known, a first class language feature would be more accessible to new users.
 * The fact that this technique was discovered shows a need for PEMs in the community.

 Alternatives and Additions
 ===================